publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch50/schVIII/m__us_usc_t7_s2009cc–3.md

     (b) __Application__

-    To participate, as a rural business investment company, in the program established under this subchapter, a company meeting the eligibility requirements of subsection (a) of this section shall submit an application to the Secretary that includes—
+    To participate, as a rural business investment company, in the program established under this subchapter, a company meeting the eligibility requirements of subsection (a) shall submit an application to the Secretary that includes—

         (1) a business plan describing how the company intends to make successful developmental venture capital investments in identified rural areas;